Colorful Buddha Bowl Grain Veggie

 Updated on Mon, 07 Jul 2025 10:06:26 GMT

-A colorful bowl of food with a variety of ingredients.
-Save
+A bowl of food with a variety of colors and ingredients.
+Save to Pinterest

 This nourishing Buddha Bowl comes together with vibrant roasted vegetables, spiced chickpeas, and fluffy quinoa, finished with creamy avocado and tangy tahini dressing.
 When I want a wholesome and colorful dinner that feels like a celebration in a bowl, this is my go to recipe.